Two-Dimensional Billiards Are Turing Complete: Abstract

 \section{Abstract}

-We show that two-dimensional billiard systems are Turing complete by encoding their dynamics within the framework of Topological Kleene Field Theory.
-Billiards serve as idealized models of particle motion with elastic reflections and arise naturally as limits of smooth Hamiltonian systems under steep confining potentials.
-Our results establish the existence of undecidable trajectories in physically natural billiard-type models, including billiard-type models arising in hard-sphere gases and in collision-chain limits of celestial mechanics.
+We show that two-dimensional billiard systems can simulate universal Turing machines.
+Billiards serve as idealized models of particle motion with elastic reflections and arise naturally as limits of smooth Hamiltonian systems under steep confining potentials, and as an exact reformulation of hard-sphere gas dynamics.
+By invoking the undecidability of the halting problem, originally established by Turing, our results show that undecidable trajectories arise in these physically natural billiard-type models.
+We further discuss, at the level of analogy, a connection to collision-chain limits in celestial mechanics, where near-collision dynamics exhibit billiard-like symbolic itineraries.